lacework/go-sdk/cli/docs/lacework_alert_comment.md

 ---
-title: "lacework compliance google list-projects"
+title: "lacework alert comment"
-slug: lacework_compliance_google_list-projects
+slug: lacework_alert_comment
 hide_title: true
 ---

-## lacework compliance google list-projects
+## lacework alert comment

-List projects from an organization
+Add a comment

 ### Synopsis

-List all GCP projects from the provided organization ID.

-Use the following command to list all GCP integrations in your account:

-    lacework cloud-account list --type GcpCfg

-Then, select one GUID from an integration and visualize its details using the command:

-    lacework cloud-account show <int_guid>
+Post a user comment on an alert's timeline .

+Comments may be provided inline or via editor.

 ```
-lacework compliance google list-projects <organization_id> [flags]
+lacework alert comment <alert_id> [flags]
 ```

 ### Options

 ```
+  -c, --comment string   a comment to add to the alert
-  -h, --help   help for list-projects
+  -h, --help             help for comment
 ```

 ### Options inherited from parent commands